zh13uu/a/README.md

     - Create new supplier accounts

 - Experience the **supplier dashboard**:
-  👉 Please register a supplier account at [http://localhost:3000/login](http://localhost:3000/login)
+  👉 Please login a supplier account at [http://localhost:3000/login](http://localhost:3000/login)
   👉 Once logged in, you will be redirected to the **Dashboard**, where you can:
   * Add new products
   * Update product status and quality